meltaxa/meltaxa/README.md

 <hr/>

 #### *A screenshot is worth a thousand lines of code
-A worthy adage meaning that the complex and sometimes multiple ideas can be conveyed by a single snapshot, which conveys the meaning or essence more effectively than a long descriptive README.
+A worthy adage meaning that the complex and sometimes multiple ideas can be conveyed by a single project snapshot, which conveys the meaning or essence more effectively than a long descriptive README.

 Each project screenshot is dynamic and updated every 5 minutes.
-Reload this page to see the latest!
+Click on the screenshot or reload this page to see the latest!
 To add a dynamic screenshot to your Github profile, view this <a href="https://github.com/meltaxa/meltaxa/raw/master/README.md">README.md</a> file in raw format and see the comments section towards the end of the file.

 <!---
 To add a dynamic screenshot to your Github profile